 It is important that the UK groups continue as an integral part of the international DAQ working group, to ensure that the considerable experience in the UK is used to drive decisions in the best directions.
 When the DAQ hardware “silicon receiver card” is selected, a number will be procured for use in the UK work.
 These will be used in support of system test and then assembly test activities, before ultimately being installed as part of ATLAS.

-Final pixel disks and strip staves will both be built to be read out using GBT optical links.
+Final pixel disks and strip staves will both be built to be read out using Versatile optical links.
 The existing HSIO hardware will be used for development and production work on components, but a new system will be commissioned for use with completed pixel or stave systems via the GBT links, which are based on the Virtex 5/6 FPGAs.
 Systems will be purchased to support initial GBT tests, with one also needed for use at B180.
 An updated, more cost effective version of HSIO, using Virtex 6 hardware will be available during this programme and a mixture of systems is therefore anticipated.

 EoS Card and Optical Interface